Avlach30/pitect/documentation.md

 # Documentations
 How to use this API for frontend / mobile usage
+Base URL: Localhost (temporary)
 ## 1. Sign up
 * ### Endpoint
   `/api/auth/signup`